prasiman/gocurl/README.md

           url: https://reqres.in/api/users
           method: "POST"
           accept: 200
-          # You can send raw body instead of JSON-parsed or YAML-parsed body
+          # You can send raw body instead of JSON-formatted body
           body: '"string"'
           log-response: true
       - name: "Use response"